netfoundry/minimal-mistakes/docs/_includes/authentication-steps.md

 ## Get an API Account

-1. [Start a free trial](https://nfconsole.io/signup) if you need a login for NF Console
+1. [Sign up for the free tier](https://nfconsole.io/signup) if you need a login for NF Console
 2. [Log in to NF Console](https://nfconsole.io/login)
 3. In NF Console, navigate to "organization", "Manage API Account", and click <i class="fas fa-plus-circle"></i>
 4. Click the button to download "credentials.json"